 For more information about website theming with CaslteCMS, check out this blog article: CastleCMS Feature of the Week: Different Ways to Theme Your Site

 When someone does an internet search, they may not know your website by name.
 You could be offering the deal of a lifetime, but if they can’t find it, they won’t buy it.
 For example, if you Google the main service you provide and your location (i.e. the name of your city) and your site doesn’t show up on the first page of results, that should be a red flag that you need to overhaul not only your site’s keywords, but your site’s content in general.

-Through a process called search engine optimization or SEO, creating quality content and modifying the keywords and key phrases used in your website content will greatly improve your searchability.
-For more information about writing quality web content, take a look at this other article.
+Through a process called search engine optimization or SEO, creating quality content and modifying the keywords and key phrases used in your website content will greatly improve your search-ability.

 3: Your Website Isn’t Connected to Social Media